The Difference Between Gynecologist and Gynae Oncologist

 What Does a Gynecologist Do?

-• Annual pelvic exams and Pap smears
+• Routine pelvic exams and Pap smear tests for cervical screening

 Who is a Gynae Oncologist?